erizov/Professor/semester_8/lecture_53_database_operations/performance_tuning/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Performance Tuning for a specific use case (e.g., nearly sorted data)
+7. Optimize PEffectivenessTuning for a specific use case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Capability Tuning
 9. Compare Performance Tuning peffectivenesswith alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Performance Tuning to tackle a production problem
+10. Design a system that usesEfficiencye Tuning to tackle a production problem
 11. Create unit tests with 100% code coverage forEfficiencye Tuning
 12. Write a technical blog post explaining Performance Tuning to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Capability Tuning is used in production systems
+- **Enterprise Applications**: Capability Tuning is employed in production systems
-- **Performance Optimization**: Applied to improve structure efficiency
+- **Capability Optimization**: Applied to improve structure efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "PEffectivenessTuning is the best solution for all problems" ✓ **CORRECT**: Performance Tuning has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "PEffectivenessTuning is the best solution for all problems" ✓ **CORRECT**: Performance Tuning has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

-❌ **WRONG**: Efficiencye Tuning is too complex to understand" ✓ **CORRECT**: Performance Tuning can be understood by breaking it down into smaller steps
+❌ **WRONG**: Efficiencye Tuning is too complex to understand" ✓ **CORRECT**: PEffectivenessTuning can be understood by breaking it down into smaller steps

 ## Examples of ImplRealizationis aapproachpattern is implemented in various frameworks and technologies.